Quiet Waters Park (Maryland): Boat launch dock and rental

 Quiet Waters Park has a dock on Harness Creek where people can place their canoes and kayaks in the water.
-Pedal boats, row boats, kayaks, canoes, paddle boards, and bicycles can be rented at the dock by the hour or day.

 Blue Heron Center

 The Blue Heron Center is an indoor banquet hall in Quiet Waters Park that is used for weddings, conferences, and other formal events.
 The facility can be rented in eight-hour increments and seats up to 150 people at 15 round and four rectangular tables.
 The Blue Heron Center has a landscaped terrace with fountains, a caterer's prep kitchen, and vehicle parking.

 Concert stage

 An outdoor concert stage on Quiet Waters Park Road is used to host free concerts and events hosted by the Friends of Quiet Waters Park.

 Dog beach

 A dog beach is at the southernmost part of Quiet Waters Park near the South River.
 It is partially enclosed by a chain-link fence.

 Dog park

 Quiet Waters Park also has a dog park completely surrounded by a chain-link fence.